aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

 # Option 6: REST is something else

-You might think I have a twisted view of REST or that some of the challenges I’ve listed don’t really apply.
+You might think I have a twisted view of REST or that some of the challenges I've listed don't really apply.
 I openly acknowledge that possibility!

-If that’s the case, I’d appreciate it if you read [part 1](rest-what) and help people like me understand it better.
+If that's the case, I'd appreciate it if you read [part 1](rest-what) and help people like me understand it better.
 Just be ready for plenty of questions!

-# Option 7:  REST isn’t a fit
+# Option 7:  REST isn't a fit

-You don’t like the other options and have decided to step outside REST principles.
-Maybe you’ll have dedicated endpoints tailored to each specific use case instead of forcing square pegs into round holes.
+You don't like the other options and have decided to step outside REST principles.
+Maybe you'll have dedicated endpoints tailored to each specific use case instead of forcing square pegs into round holes.
 Perhaps part of your API will still be somewhat "REST-ish", like the state retrieval portion.
-You might even decide that caching is either impractical or irrelevant, or that statelessness isn’t all that important after all.
+You might even decide that caching is either impractical or irrelevant, or that statelessness isn't all that important after all.

 Whatever approach you take, you can likely still document your API using the OpenAPI Specification.
-After all, it’s about HTTP APIs, not just REST, so as long as you stick to HTTP, you should be fine.
+After all, it's about HTTP APIs, not just REST, so as long as you stick to HTTP, you should be fine.
 The desire to use standard tooling or other considerations may also lead you toward alternative API styles.

-**Just to be clear: I’m not judging.** Why do you think I listed all these options?
+**Just to be clear: I'm not judging.** Why do you think I listed all these options?

-# So what’s the answer?
+# So what's the answer?

 Did you come here looking for answers?
 Did you assume I had one to give?
 I created this site to encourage you to think for yourself and develop opinions you can understand and trust.